uber/piranha/README.md

 print(piranha_summary[0].content)
 ```

-For additional examples, please visit our [demo page](POLYGLOT_README.md#getting-started-with-demos)

 ## Documentation

-Find more examples and explanations of the toolset in the [POLYGLOT_README.md](POLYGLOT_README.md) file
+For more examples and explanations of the toolset, please check our demos and extended [POLYGLOT_README.md](POLYGLOT_README.md) file.

 ## Feature Flags